 Bordering the Wieden District, Landstrasse is similarly a great place for simply strolling or shopping.

 The few important sightseeing attractions in the Landstrasse lie to the north of the area.
 This is where the Third District abuts with the Old Town of Vienna and the First District.

 The Belvedere Palace and Gardens remains hands down the best-loved attraction of the Third District today.
 This is also the most costly section of the district that is otherwise surprisingly mostly affordable.

 The southerly parts of the district are a popular residential section of town, home to 80,000 residents.
 This part of the district is uninteresting to tourists, except for the St Marxer Friedhof cemetery that is a romantic styled Germanic Regency cemetery.

 District 4 is a very small district lying to the south of the city’s center.
 Tourists find this to be a lovely place, popular with students and artists as a place to live.
-These larger residential areas are made up on generally historicist buildings.
 With only 30,000 residents, the district also boasts a baroque Palais and some unattractive post war reconstructions.

 Tourists will want to focus their efforts on the streets surrounding the Karlsplatz.
 There are a concentration of good attractions here including the famed Karlskirche Church that dominates its square as the biggest attraction of the Wieden District.

 Long outside of the original city walls, the Karlskirche Church was easily the most splendid architecture in the district.

 It has been refurbished in the recent past and again become beloved for the frescoes that decorate it.
 Dedicated to St. Karl-Borromao, the church draws in steady crowds to this day.